 As human beings, we are not solely human “doings”.
 We have to honour all the parts of ourselves.
 Remember, only you can take care of you.
 You are valuable and not dispensable.
 In the same devotional, Wayne Mueller puts it so well, “We are part of the creation story, subject to all its laws and rhythms.
 To surrender to the rhythms of seasons and flowerings and dormancies is to savor the secret of life itself.”

-So, in conclusion, honour your needs and nurture your creative spirit.
+So, in conclusion, honor your needs and nurture your creative process.
 Your gifts to the world are as unique as you are.
 There is only one you and it is up to you to create the environment where you thrive and succeed.

-If you like what you have read, please share the love with a comment or a pin.
+If you liked 7 Ways to Nurture Your Creative Process, please share the love with a comment or a pin.
 Thank you!

 Blessings from my house to yours,